 Possible impact of GDPR and other applicable laws

-The nature of the recommendation of the previous Review Team was shown to be of particular importance by the coming into effect of the GDPR.
-However, its principal nature - to inspire ICANN to make RDS (WHOIS) a priority in spite of the lack of own commercial interest and to take a forward-looking approach - are valid in the face of many changing laws and policies.
-Therefore, there is no particular GDPR impact on this aspect; rather, the significant GDPR impact in other areas is a symptom of its lacking implementation.
+The recommendation of the previous Review Team was shown to be of particular importance by the coming into effect of the GDPR.
+However, its principal nature - to inspire ICANN to make RDS (WHOIS) a priority in spite of the lack of commercial interest and to take a forward-looking approach with respect to many changing laws and policies is worth emphasis.
+There is therefore no particular GDPR impact on this aspect; rather, the significant GDPR impact in other areas is a symptom of its lacking implementation.

 WHOIS1 Rec #2: Single WHOIS Policy